TheThingsNetwork/lorawan-stack/doc/gettingstarted.md

 $ ttn-lw-cli gateway create gtw1 --user-id admin --frequency-plan-id EU_863_870 --gateway-eui 00800000A00009EF --enforce-duty-cycle
 ```

 This creates a gateway `gtw1` with the frequency plan `EU_863_870` and EUI `00800000A00009EF` that respects duty-cycle limitations.
-For more options, you can use the `--help` flag.
 You can now connect your gateway to the stack.

 The frequency plan is fetched automatically from the [configured source](#frequencyplans).

+>Note: if you need help with any command in `ttn-lw-cli`, use the `--help` flag to get a list of subcommands, flags and their description and aliases.

 ## <a name="registerapp">Registering an application</a>